cqsd/trufflehonk/README.md

-i was asked to automate trufflehog (sort of) so here
+> i was asked to automate trufflehog (sort of) so here, in the long tradition
+> of "security" "practitioners" repackaging more competent people's work for
+> clout using more code than necessary,...

 ## examples
 ```bash